andrebystrom/abdhcp/README.md

 The binary is created in the build directory.

 # Usage
+First make sure to assign your computer a static IPv4 address and disable any DHCP servers running on your network, eg. on your router.

 >abdhcp -n \<start address>:\<end address> -s \<server address> -m \<subnet mask> [-g \<gateway>] [-d \<dns server>]

 The flag -v can be used to get more detailed output.